 Kris has a bachelor’s degree in Hotel, Restaurant, and Institution Management.
 In her spare time, she enjoys long walks in the city, spin class and Bikram yoga, reading, discovering new restaurants, and going on trips within and outside the country.

-Samantha has lived, studied and worked in London for most of my life.
-She has a degree in History, and she has completed a PGCE in Primary Education, both at the University of Surrey Roehampton.
+Samantha has lived, studied and worked in London for most of her life.
+She has a degree in History, and she has completed a PGCE in Primary Education, both at the University of Surrey, Roehampton.
 She began her teaching career at a ‘Fresh Start’ school in inner London, developing an outdoor curriculum for her Reception (Pre-Kindergarten) class, and raising standards as the school expanded each year.
 She spent several years teaching Year 1 (Kindergarten) and Year 3 (Grade 2) in two other London schools, before deciding to transfer her skills abroad.
 In March 2014, she secured a position at St George’s British International School in Rome.
 She taught both classes in Key Stage 1, following a creative curriculum.
 She has a passion for teaching in the early years of children’s education, seeing the vast and rapid amount of progress they make, and developing their enthusiasm, confidence and curiosity.

-During her spare time, Sarah likes to go on long walks (when it’s not raining!) and regularly participates in aerobics or step classes.
+During her spare time, Sam likes to go on long walks (when it’s not raining!) and regularly participates in aerobics or step classes.
 She enjoys reading and visiting museums, or day trips to historical locations, acting as a tourist!
 She has an increased desire to travel and experience new cultures, particularly after her international teaching experience.

 Sarah will be joining the Wetherby-Pembridge New York team as the Key Stage One Teacher.
 She is originally from Berkshire, which is where she started her teaching career, attending Reading University to obtain her Graduate Teaching Certificate.
 She has enjoyed teaching in Berkshire, London and more recently in a British school in Kuala Lumpur, Malaysia.